 a) Course fees include: tuition, textbooks, interactive learning resources, and first attempt examination or assessment fees.

 b) Course fees exclude: reassessments which will be charged for separately.

-d) Course fees must be paid in accordance with the fees and instalment schedule relating to your specific course (the “Fee Schedule”) or as detailed separately above.
+d) Course fees must be paid in accordance with the “Fee Schedule” or as detailed separately above.

 a) Cancellation of the contract occurs when you cancel your place, or if the University cancels the contract for one of the reasons (i) – (xiii) listed below (“Cancellation”). b) The extent of your fee liability will vary depending on the Cancellation date.